Sludge-Cat-Games/adventum-rules/Core Ruleset/Alchemy.md

 To concoct a Sleeping Potion you're going to need a few things.
 - The Alchemy Skill (to be able to make concoctions)
-- A Sleeping Potion Recipe Effect (Tier 5 Effect)
-    - Which you can get with ⓜ 1200 (Sleepy Time Potion) & 5 XP
+- A Sleeping Potion Recipe Effect (Tier 5 Effect).
+You can get this with ⓜ 1200 (Sleepy Time Potion cost) & 5 XP
-- ⓜ 500
+- ⓜ 500 (the cost of Tier 5 ingredients)

 1) Spend ⓜ 500 to gather the ingredients needed for the Sleeping Potion Effect
 2) Choose a Method of Application.
 We'll choose **Breathe In**.